lisaev1/insight-devops-systems-puzzle/README.md

 ## Description

 This repository contains a solution to the Insight DevOps Engineering [challenge](https://github.com/InsightDataScience/systems-puzzle).
 See the link for a complete problem description.

+## Note to GitHub users

+The main repository is hosted on [BitBucket](https://bitbucket.org/lisaev1/insight-devops-systems-puzzle) (in Mercurial, and pushed to GitHub using the hggit extension).
+Please note that Git commit messages may contain references to non-existent commits because they are actually hg changeset id's.
+It is also possible that this mirror is outdated.

 ## Test environment